ckasidis/nextjs-contentful_blog/README.md

-# This project is a Blog for NTU Thai Society
+# A Blog for NTU Thai Society
 ### made with
 - Next.js with SSR for dynamic blog content
 - Contentful as Headless CMS